 While both Sketchup and Lumion are beginner-friendly, all of these tools have a learning curve.
 However, it’s a good idea to get familiar with them because they will dramatically improve your future client presentations.

 Once upon a time, the biggest interior design obstacle was how to arrange furniture around a television.
 Today’s interior designers need to accommodate an ever-growing array of home tech.
 Smart homes present unique challenges to interior designers, from voice-activated apps to control security access to specialized thermostats and remote-controlled light switches.

 Here are three smart-home products to consider in interior designs (if you haven’t already):

-Smart speakers – From Amazon Echo to Google Home, smart speakers are here to stay.
-These smart speakers allow you to give voice commands to a virtual assistant.
+From Amazon Echo to Google Home, smart speakers are here to stay.
+These smart speakers allow you to give voice commands to a digital assistant.
 Clients use smart speakers to play music, set reminders, make calls, switch on or off lights, set alarms, ask questions, or even shop remotely.
 The list of hands-free tasks to do with these smart speakers is ever-expanding.
 When designing a space, you need to know how to integrate smart speakers without them sticking out like sore thumbs.

-The Future of Interior Design
+Entering Into the Future of Interior Design

 Here’s another VR opportunity to consider in the future: Virtual showrooms.
 With a virtual showroom, your clients will get a chance to see your favorite, hand-picked furnishings.
 Virtual showrooms give clients a better perception of a product’s real-world dimensions.